1944GPW/ptap2dxf/README.md

 * For more information see the User Manual PDF in the Documentation folder.
 * For a ready-to-run program for Windows (.Net 4.0) look in the Pre-built_binary folder for PTAP2DXF.EXE
-* This is a .NET Core application, for Linux and Mac platforms follow the instructions in __readme_Building_and_running.txt
+* This is a .NET Core application, for Linux and Mac platforms follow the instructions in __readme_Building_and_running.txt or try the pre-built ptap2dxf.dll